aevri/mel/README.md

 > - A change in an existing mole
 > - The development of a new pigmented or unusual-looking growth on your skin

+The [UK National Health Service][2] says:
+> Don’t try to diagnose yourself - if you notice any unusual or persistent changes to your skin it could be a sign of skin cancer, so go and see your doctor.
+It’s probably nothing serious, but if it is skin cancer, finding it early makes it easier to treat.

 To help you identify new and changing moles, the tools enable you to:

 1. Maintain a catalog of your moles